Equivalent Mechanical Models for Sloshing: Model validation

 \subsection{Nonlinear model}

-The validation of the nonlinear model was carried out by injecting open-loop force and torque commands into the plant and comparing the time response of the Simscape model with the model derived in this work.
-The input time profiles and the corresponding responses are shown in Figure~\ref{nlval}, along with the difference between the Simscape and our model responses in green (scaled by a factor of 1000).
-The comparison indicates an excellent match, and the residual numerical discrepancies are attributed to the different numerical propagators used for simulation: while Simscape employs its own fixed-step RK5 algorithm, our analytical model was implemented in Julia using \emph{DifferentialEquations.jl}'s \texttt{DP5()} fixed-step propagator.
-Both models used the same timestep of 1~ms. The maximum temporal error is less than 0.002\% of the maximum absolute value of the time response for all position and attitude states.
+The nonlinear model was validated by applying open-loop force and torque inputs to the system and comparing its time response against that of the corresponding Simscape model.
+The applied input profiles and the resulting responses are shown in Figure~\ref{nlval}, together with the difference between the Simscape and analytical model responses, shown in green and scaled by a factor of 1000 for visibility.
+The results demonstrate an excellent agreement between the two models.
+The small residual discrepancies are attributed to differences in the numerical integration schemes used for the simulations.
+Specifically, Simscape employs its own fixed-step fifth-order Runge--Kutta integrator, whereas the analytical model was implemented in Julia using the fixed-step \texttt{DP5()} integrator from \emph{DifferentialEquations.jl}.
+In both cases, a timestep of 1~ms was adopted.
+The maximum error over the entire simulation remains below 0.002\% of the maximum absolute value of the corresponding response for all position and attitude states.